Jackson EMC believes in making an impact in the lives of local youth.

 Active FFA members enrolled in a high school agriculture education class in Jackson EMC’s service area are eligible to participate in area competition.
 The top two individuals in each area contest compete at the state meet; however, students who have already participated in the state contest are ineligible to participate in this contest again.
 College scholarships earned at wiring competitions can be used at any college, university or vocational-tech school in Georgia.
 Contact your school's FFA advisor for more information and a complete listing of rules.

-With an impressive score of 95.773, Banks County High School student Calvin Boyer won 1st place in the State EMC/FFA Agricultural Electrification Career Development Event (CDE) at the annual event held at the State FFA-FHA Camp near Covington.
+With a score of 83.28, Banks County High School Senior Easton Payne won second place in the State EMC/FFA Agricultural Electrification Career Development Event (CDE) at the annual event held at the State FFA-FHA Camp near Covington.

-“We are certainly proud of Calvin for representing our EMC service territory so well in the State competition,” said Randall Pugh, president & CEO of Jackson EMC.
-“The FFA wiring contest is one of the most demanding, yet rewarding, FFA competitions and teaches students the practical skill of electrical wiring combined with the life skills of problem solving and public speaking.”
+“We are certainly proud of Easton for representing our EMC service territory so well in the State competition,” said Chip Jakins, president & CEO of Jackson EMC.
+“The FFA wiring contest is one of the most demanding, yet rewarding, FFA competitions and it teaches students the practical skill of electrical wiring combined with the life skills of problem solving and public speaking.”

-Past participants of the EMC/FFA wiring contests have gone on to become electricians, farmers, homebuilders, veterinarians, heating and air contractors, agricultural educators, engineers and EMC employees, according to Pugh.
+Past participants of the EMC/FFA wiring contests have gone on to become electricians, farmers, home builders, veterinarians, heating and air contractors, agricultural educators, engineers and EMC employees, according to Jakins.

-“No matter what occupation these winners choose, all of them have one thing in common—friendship and fond memories of the FFA program, their EMC and the EMC/FFA Career Development Event,” Pugh concluded.
+“No matter what occupation these winners choose, all of them have one thing in common—friendship and fond memories of the FFA program, their EMC and the EMC/FFA Career Development Event,” Jakins concluded.